Talking Auburn Football and Baseball

 Nice exposure if you can get it.

-CSS carried Alabama’s spring finale and I’m sure by Wednesday, the writers in Birmingham will have crowd estimates up around 100,000.
+CSS carried Alabama’s spring finale and I’m sure by Wednesday, the rs in Birmingham will have crowd estimates up around 100,000.
 I’m convinced after reading the Sunday paper that Alabama is the front runner for the national championship.

 Those at the spring game say this team is entirely different from the one that lost to Louisiana-Monroe five months ago.
 I’m telling you, this Saban guy is a miracle worker.